-We’ve all seen images where long exposures make clouds tumble across the sky, headlights streak across darkened landscapes, and the Milky Way seem to waltz overhead.
+We’ve all seen images where long exposures make clouds tumble across the sky, headlights streak across darkened landscapes, and the Milky Way seems to waltz overhead.
 But creative photographers are also taking the technique to new levels, using long exposure techniques in the studio and outdoors to enhance landscape and portrait photography.

 Though it requires some skill to achieve the best results, long exposure photography is an exciting technique to add variety to your portfolio.
 Make sure you’re prepared with these top tips.

 When taking long exposures, you want to make sure you avoid all camera shake or vibrations.
 Many people find that handshake can register in any exposure longer than 1/60th, and some long exposures can last for several minutes.
 So, either invest in a sturdy tripod or find a solid flat surface to place your camera on.
 If you’re working in windy conditions, you might find that adding a bag of sand or uncooked rice on top of the camera can help with stability.